 Of those polled, 69 percent of Latino and Black respondents agreed or strongly agreed, while just 41 percent of white respondents agreed or strongly agreed.
-This highlights how racially divisive inmate rights are.
+This highlights how racially divisive prison rights are.
 It also illustrates that providing access to postsecondary programs in prison is an issue of racial equity.
-With significantly higher incarceration rates among Black and Latino Americans, inmate rights disproportionately benefit BIPOC communities.
+With significantly higher incarceration rates among Black and Latino Americans, prisoners rights disproportionately benefit BIPOC communities.

 Government Spending Bill Officially Ends Ban on Pell Grants for Students in Prison

 Congress agreed on a $1.4 trillion spending bill for fiscal year 2021 in December 2020.
-This spending bill, attached to a pandemic relief bill, ends the decades-long ban on Pell Grants for state and federal inmates.
-It also marks the culmination of a year-long effort from members in the House to restore access to postsecondary programs for all eligible inmates.
-The deal includes several other provisions that help inmates pursue a higher education behind bars.
+This spending bill, attached to a pandemic relief bill, ends the decades-long ban on Pell Grants for state and federal prisoners.
+It also marks the culmination of a year-long effort from members in the House to restore access to postsecondary programs for all eligible prisoners.
+The deal includes several other provisions that help prisoners pursue a higher education behind bars.